-Health and Human Rights aims to make resources on mental health more accessible to health professionals and others working with people exposed to human rights violations in disaster, war and conflict areas.
+Health and Human Rights Info (HHRI) aims to make resources on mental health more accessible to health professionals and others working with people exposed to human rights violations in disaster, war and conflict areas.

 We gather open-source material and categorize it thematically through evaluation, analysis, and editing to provide a reliable and comprehensive database.